prasanna12510/gamesparks-docs/MARKDOWN/API Documentation/Request API/Multiplayer/JoinChallengeRequest.md

 Parameter | Type | Description
 --------- | ---- | -----------
-scriptData | ScriptData | A JSON Map of any data added either to the Request or the Response by your Cloud Code
+joined | boolean | Whether the player successfully joined the challenge scriptData | ScriptData | A JSON Map of any data added either to the Request or the Response by your Cloud Code

 ## Nested types